fluidware/fluidsurveys-docs/fluidsurveys/api/surveys.rst

 .. http:get:: /api/v2/surveys/:id/csv/

     Returns details about the specified survey.
+Defaults to default language of survey.

     :query include_url: whether to include a direct url to the response for editing (true, 1, yes, on)
     :query include: list of unique question identifiers to include